arcast-u/arcast_ai_backend/README-MAMO-INTEGRATION.md

 # MamoPay Integration Guide

-This document outlines the MamoPay payment integration with the Arcast AI Backend.
+This document outlines the MamoPay payment integration with the ARcast Backend.

 ## Overview